 In practice - and for transportation and delivery to be legal - whether you are a government or a local baker, the following administrative documents are required:

 - The official authorization of the exporting country (where the seller is located)

 - The official authorization of the importing country (the customer is located)

 - An End User Certificate (a document that officially determines who will use the delivered material - this document will mostly provide the services that authorize the export)

 - All the documents required for transport (transport slip ...)

 Once the goods arrive at their destination, according to the customs control rules, it will be necessary to call a customs forwarder (who has the appropriate authorization to keep the goods until the customs control has been done and - impossible to cut it - that taxes have been paid).

 The particular case of IPC member countries

 A set of 14 countries adhere to the CIP (Standing International Commission for the Firearms Test).
-This body, hosted by the Belgian government has established a convention that allows the member countries recognition of the different marks of proof on the weapons, and defined the technical rules (resistance to the pressure and the type of projectile, homologations, the quality of arms and ammunition manufactured by the signatories or imported by them or within their borders.
+This body, hosted by the Belgian government has established a convention that allows member countries recognition of the different marks of proof on weapons, and defined the technical rules (resistance to pressure and the type of projectile, approvals, "ball d "steel" ...) that ensure the quality of weapons and ammunition manufactured by the signatories or imported by them or within their borders.

 Concretely this implies, for an import from the US or from any non-member country of the IPC, AND BEFORE THE WEAPON IS GIVEN TO THE CLIENT, a passage through the test bench, which will punch the weapon (after the necessary test obviously) so that it can be "released" on the market of the CIP area.